bluesky/bluesky/doc/source/tutorial.rst

 Sometimes it is convenient to pause data collection, check on some things, and then either resume from where you left off or quit.
-The RunEngine makes it possible to do this cleanly and safely on *every* plan, including user-defined ones, with no special effort by the user.

-(Of course, experiments on systems that evolve with time can't be arbitrarily paused and resumed.
-It's up to the user to know that and use this feature only when applicable.)
+The RunEngine makes it possible to do this cleanly and safely on *any* plan, including user-defined plans, with no special effort by the user.
+Of course, experiments on systems that evolve with time can't be arbitrarily paused and resumed.
+It's up to the user to know that and use this feature only when applicable.

 Take this example, a step scan over ten points.